icicleio/docs/docs/api/coroutine.md

 ### run()

     Coroutine\run(
-        callable<(mixed ...$args): Generator> $worker,
+        callable(mixed ...$args): \Generator $worker,
         mixed ...$args
     ): mixed

-Calls the function (which should return a `Generator` written as a coroutine), then runs the coroutine.
+Calls the function (which should return a `\Generator` written as a coroutine), then runs the coroutine.

+!!! warning
     This function should not be called within a running event loop.
 This function is meant to be used to create an initial coroutine that runs the rest of the application.
 The resolution value of the coroutine is returned or the rejection reason is thrown from this function.

 ##### Parameters
-`$worker`
+`callable(mixed ...$args): \Generator $worker`
 :   Function returning a `Generator` written as a coroutine.

-`...$args`
+`mixed ...$args`
 :   Arguments to pass to `$worker`.

 ### sleep()

-    Coroutine\sleep(float $time): Generator
+    Coroutine\sleep(float $time): \Generator

 Sleeps the current coroutine asynchronously for a given number of seconds.

+!!! note
+    **Coroutine**: Calls to this function must be preceded with `yield` within another coroutine or wrapped with `new Coroutine()` to create an awaitable.

 #### Parameters
-`$time`
+`float $time`
 :   The amount of time to sleep in seconds.

-#### Return value
+#### Resolves
+`float`
-A generator that resolves with the actual amount of time slept.
+:   The amount of time actually slept.

 !!! tip
     Whenever you're tempted to use the [`sleep()`](http://php.net/sleep) built-in function, you should probably be using this function instead!